AndreVitorG/AndreVitorG/README.md

 ### Hi 👋!
 My name is André.
-I am a Computer Science student looking for new opportunities, to learn and to gain more experience. 🤝
+I am a Computer Science student. 💻

 Currently enrolled in a FullStack Development internship at Aegro. 🌱